locuoco/stochastic-chemical-kinetics/README.md

 ### Dependencies

-The C++ header files have no dependency other than a C++20-complying compiler.
+The C++ header files have no dependencies other than a C++20-complying compiler.
 To compile the Python bindings, [Pybind11](https://github.com/pybind/pybind11) must be installed on the current machine.
 For more information on how to compile these bindings, see the individual files inside the `pybind` folder.
 Rename the library paths accordingly, if needed.

 The resulting Python library will require NumPy 1.7.0 or any later version.